kents00/Kwobbler/README.md

 The Kwobbler addon streamlines the process of achieving this distinctive look by providing you with a ready-to-use geometry node setup that can be quickly applied to any mesh in your scene.

-**Note**: Make sure no objects are selected in your collection, click on the Scene Collection in the outliner, and click the Setup PS1 button in the Kwobbler panel.
+**Note: Make sure no objects are selected in your collection, click on the Scene Collection in the outliner, and click the Setup PS1 button in the Kwobbler panel.**

 ## Features